Updated Overseas Investment Act in effect

 Qualifying investor visa holders

-Applications for qualifying investor visa holders to buy or build a house worth more than $5million can be accepted from 6 March 2026 under the $5million plus house pathway.
+Applications for qualifying investor visa holders to buy or build a house worth more than $5million can now be accepted under the $5million plus house pathway.

-A new webform will be available on 6 March 2026 along with supporting guidance for applicants and their advisers.
+A new webform is available along with supporting guidance for applicants and their advisers.

-The form will request details of the investor visa holder including their passport and visa, the address of the property being acquired, as well as ownership and control information if the investor is buying the land through a trust or company.
+The form requests details of the investor visa holder including their passport and visa, the address of the property being acquired, as well as ownership and control information if the investor is buying the land through a trust or company.

 Find out more about $5million plus house applications: